Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Introduction

-Most of the related works have analyzed the grand canonical lattice Coulomb gas, via the sine-Gordon transformation.
+Most of the works on that topic have analyzed the grand canonical lattice Coulomb gas, via the sine-Gordon transformation.
 The existence of the BKT phase transition was proven in the pioneering paper of Fr\"ohlich and Spencer \cite{frohlichspencer}.
 In that paper, the authors write: \begin{quote} ``We believe that the techniques of Section 5 will eventually permit us to prove convergence of an expansion of the two-dimensional Coulomb gas in terms of neutral multipole configurations, at low density and low temperature, designed to imply the existence of the Kosterlitz-Thouless transition.
 But the required combinatorial and refined electrostatic estimates are still missing.'' \end{quote} Moreover, the status of the transitions at $\beta_p$ predicted by \cite{BenfattoGallavottiNicolo,GallavottiNicolo} has remained debated, as footnotes in \cite{fisherlilevin} reveal.

-In this paper, we rigorously establish for the first time the multipole transitions at $\beta_p$, as well as aspects of the BKT transition at $\beta=4$ (in the low-dipole-density limit), and we go further by providing a new free energy expansion and large deviations estimates in the asymptotics of $\lambda\to 0$, by bringing the missing pieces of the puzzle alluded to in \cite{frohlichspencer}: new electrostatic estimates combined with diagrammatic expansions (more precisely, cluster expansions).
+In this paper, we rigorously establish for the first time the multipole transitions at $\beta_p$, as well as aspects of the BKT transition at $\beta=4$, and we go further by providing a new free energy expansion and large deviations estimates in the asymptotics of $\lambda\to 0$, by bringing the missing pieces of the puzzle alluded to in \cite{frohlichspencer}: new electrostatic estimates combined with diagrammatic expansions.